- 14.1.1. Updating Release Information

 - Take a break from the release.
 Leave things for a few days, and see if you feel as strongly about things when you come back.
 Often, an issue that seems very important will seem less significant or easier to solve after a few days.

-- Ask other users for their opinion, either by PMing users you know, or posting a thread in the Database forum.
+- Ask other users for their opinion, either by privately messaging users you know, or posting a thread in the Database Forum.
 You should post a link to the forum thread in the release comments.
 Again, take your time with the issue, let others voice their opinion and only reply once you have considered all the other opinions.
 Seek a compromise if possible, always refer to the guidelines for guidance, and try to provide links to the guidelines, other submissions, etc. to support your view.